papajessie/swcpy/docs/forestShieldGeneratorSpecial.md

 ---
-title: "bld_title_forestShieldGeneratorSpecial" (forestShieldGeneratorSpecial)
+title: bldtitleforestShieldGeneratorSpecial (forestShieldGeneratorSpecial)
 category: building
 ---

-# "bld_title_forestShieldGeneratorSpecial" (forestShieldGeneratorSpecial) — version 1100
+# bldtitleforestShieldGeneratorSpecial (forestShieldGeneratorSpecial) — version 1102

 You can read an [explanation  of the various unit stats](unitexplained.md).